------>WHILE ----->expression---->DO ---->statement-----
+----->WHILE----->expression----->DO---->statement---->

 The syntax diagram defines the name (while statement) and syntax of the language constructions.
 The name is used when the construction is referred to elsewhere in the text or in other syntax diagrams.
-Language symbols are either names in capital letters (e.g. WHILE) or punctuation marks (e.g. :=).
-2.2.1
+Language symbols are either names in capital letters (e.g. WHILE) or punctuation marks (e.g. :-).

 Constructions defined by other syntax diagrams are given by their names in small letters (e.g. expression).
-To be able to distinguish between several occurrences of a construct, its name may be subscripted.

-.2 Comments and Separators
+2.2.2 Comments and Separators